deepdeepdot/nano-deep-learning/05_assignment.md

 ### Computational Graph

-In class, we have seen the class Node that supports recursive numeric expressions and some examples of Tensorflow.
+In class, we have seen that the class Node supports recursive expressions.
+We also review some short examples of Tensorflow.

     operations = {
         '+': lambda a, b: a + b,